tokend/knowledge-base/tech/operations/requests/request_kyc.md

 ## Tasks

-The KYC requests comes up with the `Tasks` feature.
+The KYC requests comes up with the [Tasks][4] feature.
 It means that every request may contain set of pending tasks, that should be resolved by master.
 The request may become approved only if all tasks are resolved.